 The resource path above is created as follows: if the mbean name of your Health Check is “test”, add “test” to the end of the path /system/sling/monitoring/mbeans/org/apache/sling/healthcheck/HealthCheck

-So the final path will be:
+So the final path is the following:

 /system/sling/monitoring/mbeans/org/apache/sling/healthcheck/HealthCheck/test